-What if the company no longer exists?
+What if the creditor no longer exists?

 What if the company that provided the negative information is no longer in business?
 In that case, it cannot contest your claim during the credit agency's investigation, so the item should be withdrawn.